 Needless to say, there's plenty of things to see and do.
 Take a relaxing sunset cruise on the Bosphorus or search for treasures in the many markets like the Spice Bazaar or Çarşamba.
 Food in Turkey runs the gamut from fresh mezze and Aegean vegetables to Anatolian kebabs.
-Check out the famous seafood restaurants in neighbourhoods like Ortaköy, Bebek, Arnavutköy, or Yeniköy, or try the fish spots in the Kumkapi neighbourhood near the Sea of Marmara.
+Check out the famous seafood restaurants in neighborhoods like Ortaköy, Bebek, Arnavutköy, or Yeniköy, or try the fish spots in the Kumkapi neighborhood near the Sea of Marmara.

 But a trip to Turkey shouldn't be limited to Istanbul.
 Head to Cappadocia in the southwest for horseback riding, water sports, and some of the best views in the country.
 The east of the country is rougher terrain but rewards the adventurous with stunning vistas, hard won after a long trek.